-The term plumber's putty typically refers to a pliable clay type substance that is often used as a watertight sealant around faucets and drains.
-Plumber's putty is not an adhesive, so it creates a seal without permanently bonding things together.
-Plumber's putty is sometimes confused with pipe dope but it differs because plumber's putty will not stand up to water pressure and is not used to seal threading between pipe fixtures.
-Plumber's putty is produced and sold by various manufacturers, often with slightly different ingredients and sometimes under different names.
+The term plumbers putty typically refers to a pliable clay type substance that is often used as a watertight sealant around faucets and drains.
+However, it’s important to note that this pliable putty is not an adhesive.
+Therefore, it can be used to create a seal without permanently bonding things together.
+Plumbers putty is sometimes confused with pipe dope but the two are quite different.
+Unlike pipe dope, this clay like substance will not stand up to water pressure and should not be used to seal the threading between pipe fixtures.
+Numerous variations are produced and sold by different manufacturers, often with slightly different ingredients and sometimes under different names.

-Plumber's putty has a few applications where there really is no other substitute.
-At the same time, plumber's putty has its limits and shouldn’t be used to replace pipe dope or caulking:
+If you’re stuck making some repairs to one of your faucets, you may want to make sure you’ve got some plumbers putty on hand.
+This pliable material has a few applications where there really is no other substitute.
+At the same time, it has its limits and shouldn’t be used to replace pipe dope or caulking: